Om-Mishra7/python-labs/README.md

      python3 app.py
      ```

-   - Access the app at the provided URL in the output.
+   - Access the app at the provided URL in the browser preview window.
 You should see the message "Hello, CodeDamn!" displayed in your browser.
 A browser preview will appear on the side.

 2. **Create a Route for API Request:**